DataDog/integrations-extras/f5-distributed-cloud/README.md

  	4.a Set the site name to datadoghq.com.
 	4.b Navigate to Datadog and [create an API key][4] within the organization settings.
 	4.c Copy the API key
-	4.d Navigate back to F5 and paste in the Datadog API key in the Datadog receiver fields.
+	d.
+Navigate back to F5 and paste in the Datadog API key in the Datadog receiver fields.

 **Optional Step 3: Configure advanced settings** Advanced settings include configuring batch options and TLS.
 You can apply limits such as maximum number of messages bytes or timeout for a batch of logs to be sent to the receiver.